Kruptein/planarally-docs/public/docs/Wall_guide/Guide to Building Wall Masks..md

 ![method1_4](assets/method1_4.png)

 Now go back to the `Fuzzy Select` and this time choose `Fuzzy Select`.
-Click on the now whit background and see everything is selected.
+Click on the now white background and see everything is selected.

-* *Note if you have enclosed spaces, like this map does, you need to hole the shift key and click in it to add that to the selection.*
+* *Note if you have enclosed spaces, like this map does, you need to hold the shift key and click in it to add that to the selection.*

-Now in the `Layers` panel `Add New Layer to Image` Name this layer `mask`.
+Now in the `Layers` panel add `New Layer` Name this layer `mask`.

 ![method1_5](assets/method1_5.png)

 On that layer select the `Bucket Fill` tool.
 Click on the selection of the background you did earlier and it should fill it all black.

+![method1_6](assets/method1_6.png)

 Hide the line art layer and check you have a complete mask wth no missing bits.

-![method1_6](assets/method1_6.png)
+![method1_7](assets/method1_7.png)

 If you did miss something, don't panic, just press `Cntrl-Z` to undo and go back to selecting the parts you missed before.

 Depending on the map and how you selected the background some doors might also be painted.
 You will have to do is with the Erase tool and whatever shaped brush fits best, go over all the doors and secret doors and remove the black.

 If you don't do this you will make a door impassible.
 You can always add door tokens to any opening you have made once the map is imported and the walls added.

-Now you are happy with your mask you can delete the line art layer.
+Once you are happy with your mask you can delete the line art layer.

-![method1_7](assets/method1_7.png)

 The next part is **vital** if you want to convert it properly to SVG, which is what PlanarAlly uses for walls.

-Right click on the image and go `Image` `>` `Mode` , if you imported the Line art like I did it would have been greyscale.
-Sometime you will need to convert an colour map to greyscale to make it easier to delete backgrounds etc. But now the mode must be RGB.
+Right click on the image and go `Image` `>` `Mode` , if you imported the Line art, like I did, it would have been `greyscale`.
+Sometime you will need to convert an colour map to `greyscale` to make it easier to delete backgrounds etc. But now the mode must be `RGB`.
 Change the image to that.

 Then right click on the image go `File` `>` `Export As...`  and save the image as a `BMP`  Turn OFF `Run Length Encoding` Turn OFF `Do not write colour space information` and make sure under `Advanced` you are `32 Bits`

 ![method1_8](assets/method1_8.png)